FAQ´s move to Granada

 Rental properties are snapped up quickly in Granada due to a high student population.
 You may find it helpful to stay in an Apartment for a week or so intially.
-Stay Classy Cathedral and Stay Classy Albaycin are both well located, comfortable apartments.
+Stay Classy Cathedral are well located, comfortable apartments.

 From the End of August to beginning of October are very busy weeks and flats are quickly rented during this period.
 I would not rent or agree to anything before actually getting here.
 You need to be here to get things done.
 If someone you make arrangements online you will probably pay much more that if you negotiate here on the ground.

-Nestpick is a good solution as they have quite a few apartments in different areas of the city.
+SpotaHome is a good solution as they have a good selection of apartments across Spain.
 A range of sizes and budgets to choose from.
-Perfect for organising before you arrive to Granada.
+Perfect for organising before you arrive on Spanish soil.

 Which area should I choose for Rental Accommodation?